 Insurance & ReinsuranceView our Specialists in Insurance & Reinsurance

-4 New Square runs its own insurance blog (Insurance Law London) dedicated to recent developments and decisions in insurance law and practice.
+4 New Square runs its own insurance blog Insurance Law London, dedicated to recent developments and decisions in insurance law and practice.

-Our work in this area extends across a wide range of issues, including issues of construction, the scope of indemnity, the effectiveness and scope of notifications and claims, non-disclosure, misrepresentation, breach of the duty of fair presentation, breach of warranty, breach of conditions precedent, fraud, co-insurance, aggregation and the inter-relationship between different layers of insurance.
+Listed as the top set for Insurance by Chambers & Partners, our work in this area extends across a wide range of issues, including issues of construction, the scope of indemnity, the effectiveness and scope of notifications and claims, non-disclosure, misrepresentation, breach of the duty of fair presentation, breach of warranty, breach of conditions precedent, fraud, co-insurance, aggregation and the inter-relationship between different layers of insurance.
 And it covers the full range of insurance, including various types of liability insurance (D&O, employers, public, product and professional indemnity), insurance of property, contractors all risks insurance, life insurance and reinsurance.

 Our expertise in areas such as construction, product liability, professional liability and property damage provides a natural cross-over with the related areas of insurance.

 We appear in trials and appeals in England and Wales and overseas.
 We also act as counsel and as arbitrators in arbitrations.

 Members of chambers regularly contribute articles to specialist publications such as Insurance Law Monthly.
 Some are authors of specialist books and chapters on professional indemnity insurance and insurance claims.